Cloudy17g35/projects-sql/README.md

-I use SQL to examine the data and make simple but fun projects
+# repository with SQL projects

+Data analysis using SQL